 - Folding the corners and opening its mouth (middle fold) of a pair of opposite triangular folds would give you the finished lantern.

 Decorating this lantern is the next step.
-Here I’ve used some sequences and shells to give it a traditional outlook.
+Here I’ve glued some sequences and shells to give it a traditional outlook.

 Even if there are so many crafts spun during this festival, making a Christmas tree is the common craft associated with kids.
 Reindeer, Santa Cloze, gifts, crib, hanging stars and greeting cards are some of the characteristic crafts homemade during Christmas.

 Making a Christmas tree